larsdouweschuitema/workshop-frontend-minor/README.md

 To contribute to this repository see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details

+We use `.editorconfig` to define and maintain consistent coding styles between different editors and IDEs.
+Please check [editorconfig.org](https://www.editorconfig.org) if your IDE requires a plugin or supports EditorConfig by default.

 ## Licenses

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details